CEWE Stiftung & Co. KGaA (ETR:CWC) Given a €100.00 Price Target by Baader Bank Analysts

 CEWE Stiftung & Co.
-KGaA (ETR:CWC – Get Rating) received a €100.00 ($107.53) price target from analysts at Baader Bank in a research report issued on Wednesday, Borsen Zeitung reports.
-Baader Bank’s price target would suggest a potential upside of 13.12% from the stock’s previous close.
+KGaA (ETR:CWC – Get Rating) has been given a €100.00 ($107.53) price target by equities researchers at Baader Bank in a research note issued on Tuesday, Borsen Zeitung reports.
+Baader Bank’s price objective would suggest a potential upside of 11.73% from the stock’s previous close.

 CEWE Stiftung & Co KGaA operates as a photo service and online printing provider in Germany and internationally.
 It operates through three segments: Photofinishing, Retail, and Commercial Online Printing.
 The company offers photo prints, photo books, wall arts, photo calendars, greeting cards, photo cases, and other photo gifts.